wellington-damasio/github-blog/README.md

 - How to use TailwindCSS and how the concept of utility-first classes help improve the development time
 - How to use react-router-dom to make a multi-page SPA
 - How to use the useEffect hook to consume API
+- How to use ReactMarkdown to render markdown text to HTML code